 willdurand/elk

-In my opinion, such a stack should run on its own server, that is why the logstash configuration should only receive logs from the outside (the production environment for instance) and send them to Elasticsearch.
-In other words, we need a tool to collect logs in production, and process them elsewhere.
-Fortunately, that is exactly the goal of the logstash-forwarder (formerly lumberjack) project!
+Such a stack should probably run on its own server.
+The logstash configuration should only receive logs from the outside (the production environment for instance) and send them to Elasticsearch.
+We need a tool to collect the logs in production and process them somewhere else.
+Fortunately, that is exactly the goal of the logstash-forwarder (formerly known as lumberjack) project!

-Below is an example of logstash configuration to process logs received on port 5043 thank to the lumberjack input, and persist them into Elasticsearch.
-You may notice that Hipache logs are filtered (I actually took this configuration from my production server :p).
+Below is an example of logstash configuration to process logs received on port 5043 thanks to the lumberjack input.
+You may have noticed that Hipache logs are filtered (I actually took this configuration from my production server :p).

 input {